WBGV

 WBGV (92.5 FM, "Country 92.5") is a radio station broadcasting a country music format.
 Licensed to Marlette, Michigan, it first began broadcasting in 1999.
 It serves the central area of Michigan's Thumb, and parts of the Blue Water Area.
 It can be heard as far away as Port Huron, Lapeer, Romeo, and Bad Axe.

-WBGV offers a wide range of modern country music, along with a Sunday classics show.
-It is an ABC affiliate, owned by G.B.
+WBGV offers a wide range of modern country music.
+It is owned by G.B.
 Broadcasting.
-WBGV is an ABC Radio Today's Best Country station.

-ABC news updates are provided hourly and local news runs at noon, 5 and 6 pm.
-The local news is produced by sister station WMIC, in Sandusky, which also has a country music format, but only in the mornings and at night (the station is news/talk the remainder of the time it is on the air, having to sign off at local sunset).
-When WMIC signs off at sunset, listeners are urged to tune in to Country 92.5, because it is on the air for 24 hours.
+WBGV utilizes Westwood One's Mainstream Country format for the majority of its programming.
+Local news updates run weekdays at 7am, 8am, noon, and 5pm.
+The local news is produced by sister station WMIC in Sandusky.
+During the fall and winter months, high school football and basketball contests are broadcast weekly, and Detroit Lions coverage is heard when sister station WTGV is broadcasting Detroit Tigers games.
+WBGV offers one locally produced music program, On The Porch with Skinner, on Sunday afternoons, which primarily features traditional, outlaw, and red dirt country.